AbdullahAbd-Elsalam/Spring-Rest-API-CRUD-App/README.md

 [Active] REST web service using Spring Rest, Spring MVC , Hibernate and Maven.

-+ This project is a Spring-based Web Service that provides CRUD (Create, Read, Update, Delete) operations for managing products.
-It utilizes Spring REST, Spring MVC, and Hibernate for handling HTTP requests, business logic, and database operations, respectively.
++This project is a Spring-based Web Service that implements CRUD (Create, Read, Update, Delete) operations for managing products.
+It leverages Spring REST, Spring MVC, and Hibernate to handle HTTP requests, business logic, and database operations, respectively.
+Additionally, a global Exception Handler is employed to manage all API data.

 ## Requeriments